By Joe Lambe

 Mack B. Nelson, a president of Long-Bell Lumber Company, built the home, where Harold Frick, later founder and president of Harold C. Frick & Co., lived in its carriage house.
 The Nelsons and Frick moved in 1915 to 5500 Ward Parkway.

 James McQueeny owned and lived in the home from the late 1920s to his death in 1933.
-He was general manager and director of the biscuit company that was renamed Sunshine Biscuits, Inc.
+He was the general manager and director of the biscuit company renamed Sunshine Biscuits, Inc.

 From the mid-1960s to the late 1980s, Carl S. Cleveland Jr. lived at the home.
 He was the son of the founder of the Cleveland Chiropractic College and served as president of the school.

-Mayor James, in an interview with the Kansas City Star in 2012, said he and his wife were moving because their four children had left and they no longer needed so much space.
+In an interview with the Kansas City Star in 2012, Mayor James said he and his wife were moving because their four children had left and they no longer needed so much space.
 They now live in Union Hill.

-Since the Hacklemans moved in, they have made upgrades to the home they share with Lady the cat and Kula the dog.
+Since the Hacklemans moved in, they have upgraded the home they share with Lady the cat and Kula the dog.

-Among them is converting what was once a servants quarters to a master suite, with skylights and an original and unusual steam shower.
+Among them is converting what was once a servant’s quarters into a master suite with skylights and an original and unusual steam shower.

 “I’ve never seen one before,” said Martin Hackleman.
 “Nobody has ever said that’s like something (they’ve seen).”

-The couple also put on a new roof, installed new windows, added a room, remodeled the kitchen, put in a salt water pool, installed solar panels and made other changes.
+The couple also installed a new roof, new windows, added a room, remodeled the kitchen, installed a saltwater pool, installed solar panels, and made other changes.

-Martin, who was principal french horn with the National Symphony Orchestra, is now a horn professor at the UMKC conservancy.
-Kelly is a pianist and organist who is an adjunct professor at the conservancy and an organist at Gashland Presbyterian Church in Gladstone.
+Martin, the principal French horn with the National Symphony Orchestra, is now a horn professor at the UMKC Conservancy.
+Kelly is a pianist and organist, an adjunct professor at the conservancy, and an organist at Gashland Presbyterian Church in Gladstone.

-They looked at 32 homes before quickly deciding to buy this one, she said, as she glanced around the large front room to her Steinway grand piano.
+She said they looked at 32 homes before quickly deciding to buy this one, as she glanced around the large front room to her Steinway grand piano.

 Such a thing can be hard to fit into most houses, but not here.